tonghuikang/markdown-cv/index.md

 **Shopee** Code League 2020
 `Jun 2020 - Aug 2020`

-- Top 70 among 400+ groups for each data science and data analytics components
+- Top 70 among 400+ groups for each data science and data analytics component
 - Awarded 5 Kaggle Bronze medals from notebooks shared with the community